 - Chemical Peels: To resurface and make the marks look not so obvious

-- Sublative RF: To stimulate collagen to improve appearance of the scar
+- Sublative RF: To stimulate collagen to improve the appearance of the scar

 - Rejuran S